Jérémy Hélan: Sheffield Wednesday

 Ahead of the 2014–15 season, Hélan suffered an abductor strain during a friendly match against Doncaster Rovers and was expected to be sidelined between four and six weeks.
-Although he missed the first two games, Hélan made his return to training and made his first appearance of the season, coming on as a substitute for Jacques Maghoma, in a 1–1 draw against Millwall on 19 August 2014.
+Although he missed the first two games, Hélan made his return to training. and made his first appearance of the season, coming on as a substitute for Jacques Maghoma, in a 1–1 draw against Millwall on 19 August 2014.
 Hélan then scored his first Sheffield Wednesday goal of the season, in a 2–0 win over Birmingham City on 16 September 2014 and then provided an assist for Atdhe Nuhiu to score the only goal in the game, in a 1–0 win over Wigan Athletic on 30 December 2014.
 Five days later, on 4 January 2015, Hélan played 90 minutes against his former club, Manchester City, in third round of FA Cup, which they lost 2–1.
 Hélan finished the 2014–15 season at Sheffield Wednesday, making 38 appearances and scoring once.

-The 2015–16 season saw Hélan found himself competing with Rhoys Wiggins over a left-back position.
+The 2015–16 season saw Hélan competing with Rhoys Wiggins for the left-back position.
 However, in a match against Brentford on 26 September 2015, Hélan received a red card after a second bookable offence, in a 2–1 win for Sheffield Wednesday.
-After returning from suspension, Hélan found himself rotated under the newly management of Carlos Carvalhal, which saw him being used in the first team in and out, mostly on the substitute bench.
-Following his loan spell at Wolverhampton Wanderers came to an end, Hélan made his return to the Sheffield Wednesday first team, coming on as a late substitute, and was booked soon after, in a 1–1 draw against Derby County on 23 April 2016.
-He also appeared in the last game of the season, where he made his first start, against Wolves, the club he played between January and April, in a 2–1 loss.
-Hélan was featured in the Championship play-off final, coming on as a substitute for Ross Wallace in the 63rd minute, in a 1–0 loss against Hull City.
+After returning from suspension, Hélan found himself rotated under the new management of Carlos Carvalhal, which saw him in and out of the first team, but mostly on the substitute bench.
+Following a loan spell at Wolverhampton Wanderers, Hélan made his return to the Sheffield Wednesday first team, coming on as a late substitute, and was booked soon after in a 1–1 draw against Derby County on 23 April 2016.
+He also appeared in the last game of the season, against Wolves, the club he played for between January and April, in a 2–1 loss.
+Hélan featured in the Championship play-off final, coming on as a substitute for Ross Wallace in the 63rd minute, in a 1–0 loss against Hull City.
 Hélan later finished the 2015–16 season, making 17 appearances.